beeware/batavia/docs/intro/faq.rst

 This means it probably isn't fast enough for an application that is CPU bound.
-However, if this is the case, you can always write your CPU bound parts in *pure* Java, and call those directly from Python, same as you would for a CPython extension.
+However, if this is the case, you can always write your CPU bound parts in *pure* JavaScript, and call those directly from Python, same as you would for a CPython extension.

 It should also be noted that Batavia is a very young project, and very little